ZuzanaHarcarikova/Pizza-Sales-Analysis/README.md

 3. And I can use Python when executing Exploratory Data Analysis

 # Table of Contents

-1. Introduction
-2. Overview Dashboard
+1. Overview Dashboard
-3. Dataset
+2. Dataset
-5. Python EDA
+3. Python for EDA
-6. SQL
+4. SQL for data correction
-7. SQL + Power BI
+5. SQL + Power BI for Visualisation
 8. Usage

 ## Dataset